jpdery/moobile-core-doc/Source/Classes/Control/List.md

 ### setSelectedItemIndex(index) {#setSelectedItemIndex}

-Selects an item using a specified index, `0` being the first item in the list.
+Selects an item using a specified index, `0` being the first item in this list.
 Specifying an index that matches no items will clear the selection.

 #### Parameters: